5 simple ways to engage and motivate learners

 1. Set clear learning goals

-Invest some time in understanding the unique needs of each learner.
-In any eLearning course, there should be some overlap between the goals of a course and the personal goals of the learner.
-For example, a communications course should take into account the personal goals of a learner who seeks to improve their self-confidence in high-pressure communication scenarios, such as salary negotiations.
+Invest time in understanding your learners’ development needs and how they relate to broader business goals.
+There should be some overlap between the two in any eLearning course.
+For example, a communications course should consider the personal goals of a learner who seeks to improve their self-confidence in high-pressure communication scenarios, such as salary negotiations.

 2. Make learning convenient